mnelissen/coo/README.md

 * recognize global variables (searched, but never any added)
 * add syntax to zero-initialize a class automatically
 * add destructors, plus call them for stack variables
+* add "final" classes to not need override, and suppress warning?

 ## License